robjhyndman/M4metalearning/docs/M4_methodology.md

 In the training set we calculate the 95% prediction intervals of the methods THETA, NAIVE and SEASONAL NAIVE, produced by their implementation in the `forecast` R package.
 For each of these methods, we get 'radius' of the interval, the difference from the upper bound to the mean forecast (we consider symmetric intervals).
 These radius are also vectors of length *h*, the forecasting horizon.
 Using the mean forecast produced by our approach described in the previous section, the MSIS is minimized.

 A set of weights *w* will be calculated per forecasting horizon.
-For a given series *x* we produce the mean combination forecast *c*, and the radius of the intervals of the *M* = 3 methods, *r*.
-We start by calculaing the denomitator of the MSIS error formula, common to al horizons:
+For a given series *x* we produce the mean combination forecast *c*, and the radius of the intervals of the *M* = 3 methods, *r*. *NOTE: This combination forecast *c* used for training the interval is based on a model trained on a disjoint subset of the training set, to avoid overfitting, the final combination *c* is based on all the training set.* We start by calculaing the denomitator of the MSIS error formula, common to al horizons:
 $$D = \\sum\_{t=1+m}^n x\_t - x\_{t-m} $$

 Since we will calculate one set of weights per horizon, we will simplify the MSIS formula and show the minimization of one horizon.
 This means that if we *w* from now are the forecast for one specific horizon, eg. 13, *x**x* would therefore 13th true future value of *x* in the training set.
 The weights are calculated by minimizing the following formula: